-Course Code CHM105 Course Title Engineering Chemistry Type of Course BS LTP 3 1 0 Credits 4 Course Prerequisite NA Course Objective The objectives of the engineering chemistry are to relate the (CO) students with basic concepts of chemistry.
-Some new topics have been introduced to the SYLLABUS for the development of the 1/31/ right attitudes by the engineering students to cope with new.
+Course Code CHM105 Course Title Engineering Chemistry Type of Course BS LTP Credits 4 Course Prerequisite NA Course Objective The objectives of the engineering chemistry are to relate the students (CO) with basic concepts of chemistry.
+Some new topics have been (00) introduced to the SYLLABUS for the development of the right attitudes by the engineering students to cope with new.
 Course The course will enable the student to: Outcome(CO) 1.
-Analyze microscopic chemistry in terms of atomic and molecular orbital and intermolecular forces.
-Rationalize bulk properties and processes using thermodynamic considerations.
-165 6 2.
-Distinguish the ranges of the electromagnetic spectrums for exciting different molecular energy levels in various spectroscopic techniques - 22 a 3.
-Rationalize periodic properties such as ionization potential, electro negativity, oxidation states and electro negativity.
-1884 4.
-List major chemical reactions that are used in the synthesis of molecules.
+Analyze microscopic chemistry in terms of atomic and molecular 0 orbital and intermolecular forces.
+Rationalize bulk properties 80 and processes using thermodynamic considerations.
+2. Distinguish the ranges of the electromagnetic spectrums for 1 Parts exciting different molecular energy levels in various spectroscopic techniques 3.
+Rationalize periodic properties such as ionization Strenge H / potential, electro negativity, oxidation states and electro negativity.
+4. List major chemical reactions that are used in the synthesis of 10 molecules.